vmchale/madlang/README.md

 This is the Madlang DSL for generating text.
 You specify a template, and Madlang will create randomized text from the template.

 Madlang is an interpreted language, written in Haskell.
-The primary way to use Madlang is on the command line using the interpreter, but there is also a partially completed library and EDSL.
+Madlang can be used as an EDSL for Haskell or using the command-line interpreter.

 Madlang is intended to explore computational creativity and provide an easy way to get started with generative literature.